-We are all unique with our own blend of health, nutritional, and lifestyle needs.
-All these factors can affect the balance of nutrients we need, which is why I take time during consultations to get to know each client.
-Understanding their specific needs means I can provide support them more effectively in the achievement their health goals.
+We are all unique, with individual health, nutritional, and lifestyle needs that influence the nutrients our bodies require.
+As a Registered Nutritional Therapist, I take time to understand each client’s specific needs so that I can support them more effectively in the achieving their health goals.

-I’m Karen.
-My interest in nutrition began when I was a teenager.
-I chose to become a vegetarian and knew it was important to find out how to stay healthy.
-The more I read, the more I came to appreciate just how amazing the human body is.
+My passion for nutrition began in my teens when I became vegetarian.
+I knew it was important to find out how to stay healthy and, the more I learned, the more I came to appreciate just how amazing the human body is.
+It’s fascinating how many processes are happening in the body all the time and how they all interact.
+And, what’s more, scientists are always discovering more about how our bodies work.

 In 2021, I completed my Master of Science degree in Nutritional Science & Practice enabling me to use my knowledge to help others, like you.